emsesp/EMS-ESP32/README.md

 ### **Known issues, bugs and improvements currently working on**

 ```
+TODO when doing show, should we sort the ems devices?
 TODO figure out why sometimes telnet on ESP32 (and sometimes ESP8266) has slow response times.
 After a manual reset it seems to fix itself.
 Perhaps the telnet service needs to start after the wifi is up & running.
 TODO Get the ESP32 UART code working.
 TODO sometimes with tx_mode 0 there are a few CRC errors due to collision when waiting for a BRK signal.